Sugarcane is Where It All Starts

-First discovered over 2,500 years ago by the Persians, sugarcane is one of the oldest crops known to mankind.
-Still, we’re learning more about it each day, and Florida Crystals® is dedicated to the continued study of this incredible plant in order to keep crafting the highest quality raw cane sugar today’s bakers and cooks demand.
+First discovered over 10,000 years ago, sugarcane is one of the oldest crops known to mankind.
+Still, we’re learning more about it each day, and Florida Crystals is dedicated to the continued study of this incredible plant in order to keep crafting the highest quality raw cane sugar today’s bakers and cooks demand.

 “The reed that produces honey without bees.”

-Just as impressive, a single sugarcane stalk can produce 30 teaspoons of sugar, 6 teaspoons of molasses, 1 quart of water and 6 ounces of bagasse, which we use at Florida Crystals to power the mills where we craft the sugar you know and love.
+Just as impressive, a single sugarcane stalk can produce 30 teaspoons of sugar, 6 teaspoons of molasses, 1 quart of water and 6 ounces of bagasse, which we use to power our mills.
 Remarkable what sugarcane can do, isn’t it?